Daniel-KM/Omeka-S-module-IiifServer/README.md

 - disable the advanced option "Use the identifiers from Clean Url";
 - set the "Prefix to use for identifier".

+### Cache via module [Derivative Media]

+When your documents are big (more than 100 to 1000 pages, depending on your server, your network and your public), you may want to cache manifests in order to delivrate them instantly.
+It is possible with module [Derivative Media].
+In that case, check the option in the config or each module.

 ### Local access to iiif source

 The iiif authentication api is not yet integrated.
 Anyway, to access iiif